Why we built Nucleos

 Patricia brings a deep level of experience in the correction administration, and intimately understands how states’ Departments of Corrections can reach their rehabilitation goals.
 Patricia has spent over 24 years in the corrections business, serving as a warden for nine years and eight years as Director of the Michigan Department of Corrections.
 While Director of the DOC, Patricia spearheaded a plan to safely reduce Michigan's prison population, and led the Prisoner Re-Entry Initiative to coordinate public, private, state and local agencies to provide re-entry support to people returning to the community.
 Patricia has also served with the National Institute of Corrections and the American Correctional Association Ethics Committee.

 Stephen is one of the leading experts on education and criminology.
-He led the Correctional Education Association, served as an instructor in adult and juvenile correctional facilities, he is a Collegiate Professor of Criminology for the University of Maryland University College, and is a teacher trainer and federal program administrator in the Maryland adult and juvenile correctional systems.
+He led the Correctional Education Association for over two decades, served as an instructor in adult and juvenile correctional facilities, he is a Collegiate Professor of Criminology for the University of Maryland University College, and is a teacher trainer and federal program administrator in the Maryland adult and juvenile correctional systems.

 Advisor, Incarcerated Learning